rashidhamidov/model-form/README.md

 This is package is for create dynamic crud forms for model.

 * **Laravel 8** is supported

 ```
 composer require rashidhamidov/model-form
 ```

-This avantages is
+These advantages are

 - Create Dynamic Forms from Model file with one function
 - Create Rules in Model file with one function
-- Automaticaly Creates Forms which you want
+- Automatically Creates Forms which you want
 - You can change the class names and can add more than one class name into form element

 #### Inserting Trait to Model